maxhagemann/socketCAN-UM-Capstone-Fall-2022/README.md

 Compile the new Linux kernel with this config file.

-AFL (American Fuzzy Lop) install and build:
+AFL (American Fuzzy Lop) INSTALL AND BUILD:

 Follow the install and build directions here: